 This series on the formation of an academic habit of mind will probably end up being in five parts.
 I’ve written about primary and secondary education.
 I’m now going to write about “higher” or “post-secondary” education, then graduate school, and then a career in research.
 In all cases, I’m trying to focus attention on how we know things, rather than what we know.
 Indeed, I’m worried that in our eagerness to get students, and, later, citizens, to believe particular things we are undermining their ability to make reasoned judgments about what is true or false.
-Sometimes, I want to suggest, you have to let someone arrive, for the moment, at what you think is the wrong conclusion, on pain of undermining their ability to think.
+Sometimes, I want to suggest, you have to let someone arrive, for the moment, at what you think is the wrong conclusion so as not to undermine their ability to think.

 I’m generally in sympathy with those who think that today’s undergraduates are being subjected to an outrageous demand for “political correctness”.
 These students are being told that there is nothing wrong with being gay, but there is something very wrong with thinking that there is something wrong with being gay.
 They are told to be acutely conscious of the history of oppression of women and minority groups, and yet that their suspicion that gender or race or disability is a marker of inexorable differences between people is simply a continuation of that history of oppression.
 They are told that a whole series of “questions” that they might have aren’t really questions at all, but refusals to listen to what other people say.
 They are being told not to ask those questions.
 They are being told the answers to them.